TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/DatabaseUpgrade/Index.rst

 database schema and shows options to align those two by adding fields, removing fields and so on.

-When you upgrade to newer versions of the TYPO3 CMS or upgrade an extension, the data definition of tables and fields might have changed.
+When you upgrade to newer versions of TYPO3 or upgrade an extension, the data definition of tables and fields might have changed.
-The TYPO3 CMS install tool will detect such changes.
+The TYPO3 install tool will detect such changes.

 When you install a new extension, any change to the database is automatically performed.
-When you upgrade to a new major version of TYPO3 CMS, you should normally go through the Upgrade Wizard, whose first step is to perform all necessary database
+When you upgrade to a new major version of TYPO3, you should normally go through the Upgrade Wizard, whose first step is to perform all necessary database
 changes: